Aigle, Switzerland Guide

 Day Trips

-Approx. 2 hours by train Zermatt is a car-free village at the foot of the majestic Matterhorn.
+Zermatt is a car-free village at the foot of the majestic Matterhorn.
 It's a paradise for outdoor enthusiasts, offering world-class skiing, hiking, and mountaineering.
 Even if you're not a skier or hiker, the views of the Matterhorn are simply breathtaking.
 Explore the charming village, take a cogwheel train up to Gornergrat for panoramic views, or visit the Matterhorn Museum.

 Approx. 2 hours 30 minutes by train Nestled on the shores of Lake Geneva, Montreux is a glamorous resort town famous for its stunning scenery, mild climate, and the annual Montreux Jazz Festival.
 Stroll along the flower-lined promenade, admire the Belle Époque architecture, and soak in the views of the Alps.
 Don't miss the iconic Freddie Mercury statue, a tribute to the Queen frontman's connection to the town.

-Approx. 20 minutes by train Chamonix
+Approx. 2 hours 30 minutes by train and bus Zermatt

 Travel Time